meyer2097/Frame-Shift-Aware-Alignment/README.md

 ```

 ### Usage
 To align two sequences, the function `align` can be called.
+Some sequences for testing can be found within the `tests` folder.
 Several arguments should be provided:
 ```python
     Parameters: